15 Things Every Early Childhood Educator Should DoAugust 18, 2020

 Show enthusiasm for children’s interests.
 As Alice Sterling Honig says in her book Little Kids, Big Worries, children feel validated when you show genuine interest in the things that bring them pleasure.
 (And as Kluth & Schwartz demonstrate in their practical guidebook Just Give Him the Whale!, children’s interests can be a great resource for motivation and learning, too!)

 Affirm the good work parents are doing at home (and help them extend it).
 This quote from Early Intervention Every Day! has it right: any activity parents and children do together is filled with learning opportunities.
 Communicate to parents how many essential skills they’re helping their child develop when they engage in fun activities and everyday routines together, and connect them with more ideas for skill-building family fun.
-Share these spring and summer activity posts with parents—though some of these ideas are specifically for warm-weather days, many can easily be done at home in the fall months.
+Share these spring and summer activity posts with parents—though some of these ideas are specifically for warm-weather days, many can easily be done at home all year.

 Encourage children’s questions.
 As Betty Bardige says in her book Talk to Me, Baby!, each question from a child is a gift.
 Questions give you new insights that help you understand the child, provide the best supports, and meet their learning needs.

 Model respectful behavior.
-When schools reopen, teachers will likely see an uptick in challenging behavior from young children who have navigated tough emotional waters with their families over the past six months or more.
+As schools reopen for in-person learning, teachers will likely see an uptick in challenging behavior from young children who have navigated tough emotional waters with their families over the past six months or more.
 Modeling (and explicitly teaching) respect for all fellow students will be more important than ever.
 (Quote from Recognize, Respond, Report by Lori Ernsperger.)

 You might want to share some behavior support strategies with parents, too.
 A good place to start is this free coffee chat on behavior with Erin Barton and Justin Lane.